Anna White, a Louisiana school counselor, has a creative streak.

 2. Writing basic, impersonal item descriptions

-Once the picture of your product captivates a customer, they can click on it to see an item description.
+Your product image should be what draws your customer in.
+If they’re intrigued, they will click on it to see your item description.
 White says she wrote basic descriptions like, “This is a red beaded earring on a silver fishhook base.”
 Her simple explanations “had no heart” and simply weren’t good enough for the Etsy audience, she says.

 Solution: Create a detailed description that makes a personal connection.
 Let the customer in on the creative process.
 Etsy buyers are looking for a connection with artists, which is why personal descriptions are best.